This course requires you to complete the following core modules:

 Science, Technology and Business (10 credits)

-This optional 10 credit module will introduce students to the importance of, and the processes involved in the commercialisation of science and technology.
+This optional 10 credit module will introduce you to the importance of, and the processes involved in the commercialisation of science and technology.
 The content of the course is highly relevant in the current climate where Government is placing much evidence on the wealth creation process.
 The aims of the module are achieved by experiential learning.

 Please note that all module details are subject to change.